Wonnangatta Station: History

 The station had been established in the 1860s by Oliver Smith, a North American who came across the valley while prospecting for gold.
 Smith’s common law wife Ellen or "Nancy" and her son Harry joined him and a homestead was built near the junction of the Wonnangatta River and Conglomerate Creek.

 Some time later Ellen died in childbirth, and soon after Smith sold out to William Bryce before eventually returning to the United States.

 The Bryce family then occupied the station while Ellen’s son Harry Smith moved down the valley and established himself at Eaglevale.
 The Bryce family remained a presence at Wonnangatta until Mrs Bryce died in 1914 at the age of 78.
 Ten Bryce children were brought up at Wonnangatta.
 As the children grew up they moved away and after Mrs Bryce’s death the property was sold to Mansfield owners in 1916, who installed a manager to run the station.

-The Wonnangatta Murders
+Wonnangatta murders

-The station and surrounding area are the site of the still-unsolved Wonnangatta murders which occurred in late 1917 and 1918.
+The station and surrounding area are the site of the still-unsolved Wonnangatta murders, which occurred in late 1917 and 1918.